QuentinRa/blog.quentinra.dev/cyber/os/windows/index.md

 **Note**:

 * The `lsass service` is responsible for authentication within Windows.
+There is [mimikatz/kiwi](https://github.com/gentilkiwi/mimikatz) (16.2k ⭐) to extract passwords from the memory.
+For instance, if there is a task running belonging to an user, even if they are not logged in, we can get their password.
+* Kerberos is the authentication system in Windows domains.

 </div></div>